New South Wales Police Force: Leadership structure

-The Force is split into four divisions, each overseen by a Deputy Commissioner.
+NSW Police is split into four divisions, each overseen by a Deputy Commissioner.

 Police Area Commands and Police Districts

 The state's 432 police stations are organised into six Regions, which are then divided into Police Area Commands (PACs, consisting of metropolitan areas) and Police Districts (PDs, consisting of rural areas).
-Each region contains 7-12 PACs/PDs, which are listed by name and CAD prefix/vehicle ID.
+Each region contains 7–12 PACs/PDs, which are listed by name and CAD prefix/vehicle ID.

 Note: Some specialist units use region codes as their callsign, for example Highway Patrol and Regional Enforcement Squads, which utilise callsigns such as NWM212 and SWM511.

 Specialist units

 Police Transport & Public Safety Command

 The Police Transport Command (PTC) is a high visibility proactive policing unit responsibility for dealing with crime and anti-social behaviour on the public transport network.
 PTC officers deploy across public transport based on criminal intelligence and targeting known hot spots, in addition to conducting operations during high traffic events.
 Modes of transport covered by PTC include trains, buses, ferries, taxis and light rail.
 PTC works closely on operations with other specialist commands, such as the Dog Unit, which assist in drug detection on public transport.
 PTC takes part in Project Servator, a policing project designed to disrupt criminal activity, including terrorism, while providing a reassuring Police presence for the public.
 Project Servator officers are specially trained to spot tell-tale signs that someone is planning or preparing to commit a crime, and work to empower the public to remain vigilant and report when they see something unusual or suspicious.